-In the past decade, an overwhelming number of bands have gone out of their way to prove that a rock band only requires two members.
+If we’ve learned anything from rock music in the ’00s, it’s that a rock band only really needs two members.
 Yet the guitar and drum (or bass and drum) duos who have made the loudest and most dynamic music are part of a more exclusive clique that make the most of their limitations, which in some cases is none at all.
 Lightning Bolt, Death from Above 1979, No Age and, of course, The White Stripes have all pulled off the trick of playing the most immense music possible while sticking to their minimal lineup.
-And they’ve all managed to do so without sounding anything like one another, with the dynamic ranging from Lightning Bolt’s noise assault, to The Stripes’ classic rock, to DFA79’s dance punk and No Age’s own unique blend of shoegazer and punk rock styles.
+And they’ve all managed to do so without sounding anything like one another, with the dynamic ranging from Lightning Bolt’s noise assault, to The Stripes’ classic rock, to DFA79’s dance punk and No Age’s own unique blend of shoegaze and punk rock styles.

-Japandroids, comprising guitarist/vocalist Brian King and drummer David Prowse, carve out their own unique niche within the constraints of the simplified two-man rock lineup, opting instead for a spiky, caffeinated take on mid-90s indie rock a la Archers of Loaf or Superchunk.
-Debut album Post-Nothing is an emotional and invigorating energy blast, scruffy and scrappy but with a substantial number of jagged edges lurking beneath its blankets of fuzz.
+Japandroids, comprising guitarist/vocalist Brian King and drummer David Prowse, carve out their own unique niche within the constraints of the simplified two-man rock lineup, opting instead for a spiky, caffeinated take on mid-’90s indie rock a la Archers of Loaf or Superchunk.
+Their debut album Post-Nothing is an emotional and invigorating energy blast, scruffy and scrappy but with a substantial number of jagged edges lurking beneath its blankets of fuzz.
 Yet what’s most inviting about Post-Nothing is how urgent it sounds.
-Each song manages to capture the intensity of a live show (full disclosure: I’ve never seen this band live) all while maintaining a solid melodic core.
+Each song manages to capture the intensity of a live show all while maintaining a solid melodic core.
 King’s guitars are massive and massively overdriven, enough to almost make one forget about the absence of a bass player, while Prowse provides the ever-racing pulse with his raging fills.

 “Wet Hair” is simple, almost absurdly so, but just so damn fun.
 It’s only three chords in any given part, and usually the same three chords, but the subtle changes and climaxes make it curiously invigorating, as do King’s lyrics about needing a ride to Bikini Island and going to France to French kiss some French girls.
 “Rockers East Vancouver” strips down the group’s sound even more, with King playing high on his frets, leaving no semblance of bass notes at all.
 “Heart Sweats” kicks in with a hearty swagger, recalling Queens of the Stone Age or Black Mountain more than anything circa 1994 Chapel Hill, and its “X-O-X-O” bridge is easily one of the album’s most glorious moments.
 “Crazy/Forever” is a similarly sludgy stoner romp, yet longer and slower.
 Ironically, it’s here where King sounds most emo, which sounds somewhat out of place, but the riffs groove regardless.